As a philosopher of mind Kant was beyond brilliant. As an ethicist he was an idiot.

 Let it be granted that one of the axiom driving morality – in fact it drives all of our inductive reasoning – is treat like cases alike.
 But the work to be done here is fixing on the respect in which, for moral purposes, the two cases are alike.
 Kant doesn’t tell us.
 Nor, with the sparse resources he allows himself, can he.
 So his is a pseudo-theory.
 It purports to say something when it really says nothing at all.

 This is not to say there couldn’t be a respect in which two cases are morally indistinguishable.
 In fact there has to be, since otherwise moral discourse could be nothing more than casuistry.
-And if it’s just casuistry we’re all just flapping our gums.
+And if it’s just casuistry then we’re all just flapping our gums.

 For example, I want to say that Israel’s treatment of the Palestinians in Gaza is morally indistinguishable from the Nazi treatment of Jews in the Warsaw Ghetto.
 If we’re just counting properties, the two cases have orders-of-magnitude-more unshared properties than properties in common.
 And yet I claim they’re morally equivalent.
 You and I can dispute this, but if so we’re disputing what counts as a moral property, or more likely we’re agreeing about that but disagreeing as to whether that property is in fact present in both cases.